pavelivanov/redaction/README.md

 - [x] Add ImmutableJS
 - [x] Add `connect` sugar with string paths
 - [ ] Add actionWrapper to call dispatch `pending` and `error` requests in shadow
+- [ ] Test workflow with ReduxForm and ReduxSaga